JackTYM/MarketShark/README.md

 # MarketShark

-MarketShark is a Java-based Forge mod designed to automate interactions within the Minecraft Hypixel Skyblock Auction House.
-Built upon the [Forge1.8.9Template](https://github.com/nea89o/Forge1.8.9Template), this mod includes automatic purchasing and other remote-controlled functionalities for users connected to Hypixel, leveraging a backend for additional features.
+MarketShark is a Java-based Forge mod designed to automate interactions within the Minecraft Hypixel server.
+Built upon the [Forge1.8.9Template](https://github.com/nea89o/Forge1.8.9Template), this mod includes automated purchasing and other remote-controlled functionalities for users connected to Hypixel, leveraging a backend for additional features.

 ## Credits